Internet Accuracy ProjectInternet Accuracy Project

 Golfing, oil painting, fishing, hunting, skeet shooting, cooking, and in his youth, football.

 Eisenhower took up painting late in life, and actually became quite skilled.
 He had a long-term correspondence with British Prime Minister Winston Churchill who also enjoyed painting.
-One of Ike's most famous paintings was of Churchill, which demonstrated he'd become quite an accomplished artist in a very short time.
+One of Ike's most famous paintings was of Churchill, and demonstrated he'd become quite an accomplished artist in a very short time.

 Hobbies of Mamie Eisenhower

 She played the piano, organ, enjoyed dancing, sewing, and quite enjoyed playing cards.
 She was especially fond of bridge, mahjong and canasta.
-Mamie planned all aspects of state events at the White House during Ike's two terms in office, and was active in fundraising activities for several organizations and charities.
+Mamie planned many aspects of state events at the White House during Ike's two terms in office, and was active in fundraising activities for several organizations and charities.

-Mrs. Eisenhower was also instrumental in raising funds to establish a home for Army widows who, at the time, received minimal benefits from the government.
+Mrs. Eisenhower was also instrumental in raising funds to establish a home for Army widows, who, at the time, received minimal benefits from the government.
 Originally called the Army Distaff Home, it was founded to provide affordable, secure retirement housing and health care services for Army widows.
 Mamie helped break ground for the facility which opened its doors in 1962, and was named Knollwood.

 Hobbies of Katharine Hepburn